DouglasRoyds/vimrc/doc/pyclewn.md

 When focused on the breakpoints window:

-    <CR>    Go to corresponding line in the source code
+    Enter   Go to corresponding line in the source code
     +       Toggle enabled/disabled
     CTRL-K  Delete